HartharnSam/HartharnSam.github.io/_pages/animations.md

 close(vid)
 ```

 I do this for 1D data (i.e. a line plot with time on x axis that adds a point at each timestep), 2D data (a Hovmoller Plot (x, t) that adds a line at each timestep) and 3D data (an x, z colormap which changes at each timestep).
-An example of why plotting these as movies can be useful is [here](/assets/images/example_movie.mp4) – you can see how variables actually change as the feature evolves.
+An example of why plotting these as movies can be useful is [here](/assets/images/example_movie.mp4).
+You can see how variables actually change as the feature evolves.
 Example code and outputs below:
 - [1D Code](/assets/code/movie_1d.m) and [1D Movie](/assets/images/movie_1d.mp4)
 - [2D Code](/assets/code/movie_2d.m) and [2D Movie](/assets/images/movie_2d.mp4)
 - [3D Code](/assets/code/movie_3d.m) and [2D Movie](/assets/images/movie_3d.mp4)

 # Formatting movies without sacraficing speed
-Of course when you’re actually running code, you’ll want the plot to be formatted nicely, and probably plotting with higher resolution data, both these things slow the code down a lot (the latter more obviously than the former).
+Of course when you're actually running code, you'll want the plot to be formatted nicely, and probably plotting with higher resolution data, both these things slow the code down a lot (the latter more obviously than the former).
 So the question is how to do this without slowing the code down?

 Reformatting the plot on each timestep is VERY computationally expensive.
-We don’t want to have “hold on” because then we’d have plots with N x as much data on as we need (where N is the number of timesteps), but without hold on, formatting is reset each time we re-plot.
+We don't want to have `hold on` because then we'd have plots with N x as much data on as we need (where N is the number of timesteps), but without hold on, formatting is reset each time we re-plot.
 That is unless we use the following fix:
 ```
 if ii = t1
 	xlabel('x'); ylabel('z');